-Stephanie Wiese spoke on behalf of Habitat for Humanity of San Antonio and expressed concern that community input was not utilized in developing the proposed Action Plan and Budget.
-She noted the high volume of need for public housing in San Antonio and asked for support from City Staff in the future.
+Stephanie Wiese spoke on behalf of Habitat for Humanity of San Antonio and noted community input was not utilized in developing the proposed Action Plan and Budget.
+She noted the high volume of need for public housing and asked for support from City Staff in the future.